Investing can be one of the best ways to grow your money and help to ensure your long-term financial wellbeing.

 • By risk profile e.g. more risky vs. safer investments

 Diversification is important because there’s no such thing as a 100% guarantee.
 Even if you invest in Amazon, which is much less likely to fail than other companies, there’s a possibility that the business could fail and you could lose all your money.
-It’s much better to have more modest returns than to chase the quick, big win and potentially end up with nothing.
+Some of our best investment advice for beginners is that it’s much better to have more modest returns than to chase the quick, big win and potentially end up with nothing.

 It’s best to make sure that any money you’re investing is not money you’re relying on to pay your bills or that you can’t afford to lose – as we’ve said, there’s no guarantee that any investment you make will be successful.
 Also, remember that investing is about making long-term gains, so it’s best not to invest any money that you can’t afford to wait at least a year for.